Super Mario Land 2: 6 Golden Coins

 Demo Message

 This message screen can be found at 0x3288A-0x32ABD, a leftover from an earlier version of the game.
-Note that this is a mock-up screen.
 The font used for this message only exists in the Japanese version, at 0x149E5-0x14CE4.
-In all versions of the game, GameShark code 01209BFF or Game Genie code 200-77B-E6E will display the screen responsible for the message; unfortunately, the game does not load the associated font data, causing the message to appear glitched using the currently-loaded screen setting's CHR.
+GameShark code 01209BFF or Game Genie code 200-77B-E6E will display the screen responsible for the message in all versions; unfortunately, the game does not load the associated font data, causing the message to appear glitched.
+As such, note that this is a mock-up screen.

 Regional Differences

 The title screen was completely redesigned for the international release.
-The sign pointing to the pipe and the pipe itself are no longer there, and the grass was also shortened.
+The sign pointing to the pipe and the pipe itself are no longer there (though the stem of the sign was reused for the title screen sign itself, which is no longer directly attached to the wall), and the grass was also shortened.
+However, the top of the small mushrooms were not redrawn to accommodate for the shortened grass; you can still see part of it on the edge of them if you look closely enough.

 Revisional Differences